 Alfred Willis was born in Thame 1886, to William Willis, a maltster and Harriett Willis (nee Grainger).
 He was one of six children and was baptised in St Mary’s Church at Thame, on the 1st July 1886, but by 1891 the family had moved to Bicester, Oxfordshire.

-Alfred married Elizabeth Viccars in Buckingham on 29 April 1908, and they had a son William John Willis, born in 1910.
+By 1901 they had moved to Brackley, Northamptonshire.
+Alfred married Elizabeth Viccars in Buckingham on 29 April 1908, and a son William John Willis was born in 1910.